-- Mold.
+- Design.
 An impression is made once the tooth has been shaped.
-The crown will be customized to this mold.
+The crown will be customized to fit your unique tooth.

 - Temporary Crown.
-A temporary crown will be placed over your tooth, to protect it until the permanent crown is ready to be attached.
+A temporary crown will be placed over your tooth to protect it until the permanent crown is ready to be placed.

-- Holding pattern.
-The mold is sent to a laboratory and the crown is created.
+- Holding Pattern.
+The impression is sent to a laboratory, and the crown is created.
 This can take about two weeks.

-- Double check.
-Once the crown comes in, the temporary crown is removed and the permanent crown is placed and checked for fit and color.
+- Double Check.
+Once the crown comes to our office, the temporary crown is removed, and the permanent crown is placed.
+We will also check it for fit and color.

-- Cementation.
-If the crown is approved, it’s time to cement the crown to the tooth.
-A local anesthetic may be used.
+- Bonding.
+If the crown is approved, it’s time to bond the crown to the tooth.

 In two visits, your smile can be fully restored!